Ponce, Puerto Rico: 19th-century immigrants

 Third, the Spanish Royal Decree of Graces of 1815 attracted numerous European immigrants to Puerto Rico.
 It encouraged any citizen of a country politically friendly to Spain to settle in Puerto Rico as long as they converted to the Catholic faith and agreed to work in the agricultural business.
 With such mass migrations, not only the size of the town was changed, but the character of its population was changed as well.
 Europeans, including many Protestants, immigrated from a variety of nations.
-On July 29, 1848, and as a result of this explosive growth, the Ponce hamlet was declared a villa (village) by Queen Isabella II, and in 1877 the village obtained its city charter.
+On July 29, 1848, and as a result of this explosive growth, the Ponce hamlet was declared a villa (a town with municipal rights) by Queen Isabella II, and in 1877 it obtained its city charter.

 Some of these immigrants made considerable fortunes in coffee, corn and sugarcane harvesting, rum production, banking and finance, the importing of industrial machinery, iron foundries and other enterprises.
 At the time of the American invasion of the Island in 1898, Ponce was a thriving city, boasting the Island's main financial center, the Island's first communications link to another country, the best capitalized financial institutions, and even its own currency.
 It had consular offices for England, Germany, the Netherlands, and other nations.

 Following trends set in Europe and elsewhere, in 1877, Don Miguel Rosich conceived an exposition for Ponce.
 This was approved in 1880, and the Ponce Fair was held in the city in 1882.
 It showed several industrial and agricultural advancements.

 "It is important to establish a relationship between the European exhibitions that I have mentioned and the Ponce Fair, as the Fair was meant as a showcase of the advancements of the day: Agriculture, Trade, Industry, and the Arts.
 Just as with the 1878 World's Fair in Paris, the electric grid of the city of Ponce was inaugurated on the first day of the Ponce Fair.
 In this occasion the Plaza Las Delicias and various other buildings, including the Mercantile Union Building, the Ponce Casino, and some of Ponce's homes were illuminated with the incandescent light bulb for the first time".